orachkipetar/Personal-Projects/README.md

 # Personal-Python-Projects
-This repository is for my Personal Projects.
+This repository is for my Personal Python Projects.